-The ongoing debate of how different, yet remarkably alike, millennials and baby boomers are continues to intrigue everyone.
+The ongoing debate of how different, yet remarkably alike, millennials and baby boomers are continuing to intrigue everyone.
 What can folks in their fifties and sixties possibly have in common with twenty-somethings?

 Let’s take a look at a few design trends currently blowing up the workplace and home office redesign markets, and see how the different generations compare.

 Generally speaking, millennials don’t want to waste space or energy.
-They prefer sustainable, smartly-designed, and functional urban and downtown offices over huge warehouse or stripmall-based office buildings in the suburbs.
+They prefer sustainable, smartly-designed, and functional urban and downtown offices over a huge warehouse or strip mall-based office buildings in the suburbs.

 Working from home is a popular option among millennials, as well, so we won’t discount the home office, here.